btckit-org/btckit-docs/docs/Spec/spec.md

 ## Introduction

-BtcKit aims to be a simple, easy to use, and secure Bitcoin wallet standard — inspired by and built on top of proven standards in the Bitcoin ecosystem.
+BtcKit is a simple, easy to use, and secure Bitcoin wallet standard — inspired by, and built on top of, proven standards in the Bitcoin ecosystem.

-BtcKit lays out how to communicate with a Bitcoin wallet, and how to handle the responses.
+BtcKit lays out how to communicate with Bitcoin wallets, and how to handle the responses.

 - **JSON RPC 2.0** — Communication via safe standardized JSON payloads
 - **Layered** — Layer-2's are offered behind optional interfaces (e.g. Lightning, Liquid, Stacks)
 - **Sessionless** — No need to maintain a session with the wallet
 - **Private & Secure** — Interfaces are designed to be privacy friendly and safe to use
-- **Typesafe** — Typescript types are provided for all interfaces
+- **Typesafe** — TypeScript types are provided for all interfaces

 ### `tl;dr`

-The specification can be split into two parts.
+The specification are split into two parts.
 First, the interface for communicating with a wallet via a secure channel, using an injected JavaScript global object.

-The following methods are provided via `window.btc`:
+The following methods are provided via `globalThis.btc`:

 - `request(method: string, params?: {}): Promise<any>`
 - `listen(event: string, callback: (r) => void, params?: {})`